cnutt86/cnutt86.github.io/_posts/2025-09-08-boxplots-and-python.md

 layout: post
 title: Python Boxplots for Linguistic Analysis
 image: "/posts/Lexical_Frame.jpeg"
-tags: [NLP, Python]
+tags: [Python, Data Visualization, Linguistic Analysis]
 ---

-This post contains the Python script I developed to generate boxplots for visualizinng the the differences and similarities in the distribution of linguistic data associated with NSF grant proposal project summaries across four academic disciplines.
-Four sets of boxplots were generated to compare the use of linguistic features across four academic disciplines.
-Each set of boxplots represented one dimesion of linguistic variation previously established in a PCA.
-Although this post does not engage in detailed
+This post contains the Python script I developed to generate boxplots for visualizinng differences and similarities in the distribution of linguistic data associated with NSF grant proposal project summaries across four academic disciplines.
+Four sets of boxplots were generated to compare the use of linguistic features in the disciplines, with each set corresponding to one dimesion of linguistic variation previously established in a Principal Component Analysis (PCA).

+In this post, I do not draw any analytical inferences regarding the boxplots deriving from the program script.
+Instead, the primary purpose of this post is to highlight my ability to develop a Python script to produce a common form of data visualization.
+If your are interested in more in depth analytical discussion, you are more than welcome to request a copy of my dissertation study, *Perhaps It's a Matter of Discipline: An Analysis of Linguistic Variation in NSF Project Summaries*.

 ---